jamilnyc/huffman/README.md

 They can probably be adapted for JUnit v4, with a little tweaking of the `import` statements.

 The text of the `long-original.test.txt` was generated with [lipsum.com](https://www.lipsum.com/).

+A code coverage HTML report is available in `code-coverage-report/`.